GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Introduction

-\begin{itemize} \item We propose a novel architecture for object-aware grasping that receives a point cloud of an object as input and produces a semantic category label and point-wise grasp synthesis as outputs.
-To the best of our knowledge, this is the first grasping model based on the capsule network. \item We propose an algorithm for generating 6D grasp vectors from point clouds and create a synthetic grasp dataset consisting of $4,576$ samples with corresponding object labels and target grasp vectors. \item We perform extensive sets of experiments in both simulated and real-robot settings to validate the performance of the proposed approach. \end{itemize}
+\begin{itemize} \item This paper presents a novel architecture for object-aware grasping that utilizes a capsule network to process a point cloud representation of an object and generate a corresponding semantic category label along with point-wise grasp synthesis.
+This marks the first instance of a grasping model using the capsule network. \item We propose an algorithm for generating 6D grasp vectors from point clouds and creating a synthetic grasp dataset consisting of $4,576$ samples with corresponding object labels and target grasp vectors. \item To rigorously evaluate the effectiveness of the proposed approach, we conducted a comprehensive series of experiments in both simulation and real-robot setups. \end{itemize}